• Skip to main content

 }

-does not have the required property.
-Accordingly, we add the following property to the Invoice
+This test does not compile since Invoice does not have the required property.
+Accordingly, we add the following property to the Invoice struct, which makes the above test compile and pass.

 var fees = [Fee]()

-Note that our test does not require a collection type with any specific features so we have used the Array
+Note that our test does not require a collection type with any specific features so we have used the Array type, which meets the requirement of the test.

 func testAddFee_newFeeIsTheOnlyFeeInFees() {